adzarrini/CSCI442-project1/README.md

 # Project 1

 Your final submission must contain a README file with the following:
- * Your name.
+ * Name: Allee Zarrini
- * A list of all the files in your submission and what each does.
+ * A list of all the files in youri submission and what each does.
+  * Only files changed for deliverable 1 were shell_builtins.cpp and shell_core.cpp
  * Any unusual / interesting features in your programs.
- * Approximate number of hours you spent on the project.
+ * Hours Spent: 8 hrs

+ * remark: I collborated with others on this project and I used resources I found on Google.